tdwg/bdq/tg2/_review/BDQ_Core_Introduction.md

 Tests may require reference to external data such as standard vocabularies of terms or names.
 While applying to a single record, the test results may be accumulated across multiple records (bdqffdq:MultiRecord), for example reporting that 75% of the records do not have a valid value for dwc:basisOfRecord.
 Only a subset of the values of all Darwin Core terms are referenced in the core tests.
 Each test focuses on a single aspect of data quality, usually a single dimension of a single Darwin Core term or small set of related input Darwin Core terms; the Information Elements which form the input data to the tests.

+(Make sure to establish that the standard does not specify the "format" of the responses (JSON within an Annotation, etc.), but it does specify the required content regardless of serialization format.)

-We acknowledge the centrality of the work of the TDWG Annotations Interest Group (https://github.com/tdwg/annotations) as to how the test results are reported against records.
+(Make sure this is addressed in this document) We acknowledge the centrality of the work of the TDWG Annotations Interest Group (https://github.com/tdwg/annotations) as to how the test results are reported against records.
 Test results structured with these three components can be readily wrapped in the body annotation document that follows the W3C Web Annotation Data Model (Sanderson et al. 2017), along with metadata from the Framework to describe which test is being reported upon, and metadata within the target of the annotation to describe which data resource is being annotated, and the state it was in at the time of annotation.

 #### Definition of EMPTY